utshomax/postman-docs/src/pages/docs/integrations/available-integrations/keen.md

 ## Viewing data in Keen IO

 Within a few minutes, data will start flowing into Keen IO if your Monitor is running.
-If you’ve sent the results of multiple Postman Monitors to Keen, you’ll be able to segment by Monitor name/id, Collection name/id, error code, and so on.
+If you’ve sent the results of multiple monitors to Keen, you’ll be able to segment by Monitor name/id, Collection name/id, error code, and so on.

 Here’s a preview of analyses from the Postman Monitors integration.
 You can build visualizations into dashboards that your team or customers can view with [Keen dashboard templates](https://keen.io/docs/visualize/data-visualization-library/create-dashboard/).